tnakazato/priism/README.md

 `priism.alma` has been tested on the plotforms listed below.

-* Red Hat Enterprise Linux 7 (RHEL7) with CASA 6.0 modular release
+* Red Hat Enterprise Linux 7 (RHEL7) with CASA 6.0 and 6.1 modular release
-* Ubuntu 18.04 with CASA 6.0 modular release
+* Ubuntu 18.04 with CASA 6.0 and 6.1 modular release
 * Red Hat Enterprise Linux 6 (RHEL6) with CASA 5.1.1
 * Red Hat Enterprise Linux 7 (RHEL7) with CASA 5.0.0
 * Red Hat Enterprise Linux 7 (RHEL7) with CASA 5.1.1